Help Center

 Home screen macro widgets

-Long-press your Android home screen and select Widgets.
+Long-press your phone's home screen and select Widgets.
 Find SpeakKey in the list — there are two sizes available (1x1 and 2x1).
 After placing the widget, you'll be asked to select which macro to bind to it.
 Tap the widget at any time to execute that macro instantly.
 The widget shows brief status feedback: "Running...", "Done!", or "Error!" if something went wrong.

 Account & Billing